-Take an online art class: Skillshare emphasizes fine art and design, while Joe Wos teaches you how to cartoon.
-Deepen your design, photography, editing and art skills with Domestika or try free courses in many different mediums like pen and ink, watercolors and pastels.
+Take an online art class: Take virtual art classes from Plains Art Museum, or try Unglued's online crafting workshops.
+Skillshare emphasizes fine art and design, while Joe Wos teaches you how to cartoon.
+Deepen your skills with Domestika or try free courses in mediums like pen and ink, watercolors and pastels.
+Captain Underpants author Dav Pilkey hosts weekly drawing classes every Friday at 8 a.m.
 Find even more ideas here.

 Get crafty: Blueprint offers culinary and textile classes and patterns and projects too.

-Make your own art with a subscription box: Get everything you need to create at home.
+Make your own art with a subscription box: Create art at home.
 Choose from watercolor, art journaling or lettering projects at Let’s Make Art or try Pinterest-perfect craft projects from Cratejoy or The Crafter's Box.
-KiwiCo art and design boxes let ages 0-16+ create cool, interactive projects they can actually use.
+KiwiCo art and design boxes let ages 0-16+ create interactive projects they can actually use.
 Find more ideas for specific interests here.

 Get outside, physically or virtually:

-Actually go outdoors: If you're not under quarantine, ill, or member of a high-risk population, a little fresh air, vitamin D and physical activity will help physically and mentally.
+Actually go outdoors: If you're not under quarantine, ill, or member of a high-risk population, a little fresh air and physical activity will help physically and mentally.
 Skip playgrounds and public bathrooms (the virus can live for days on hard surfaces) and explore your neighborhood, hiking trails and walking paths instead.
-Don't forget to practice social distancing.
+Remember to get six feet between yourself and other people!